-Sean Hannity & Ainsley Earhardt Rumored To Be Quietly Dating, But The ‘Fox News’ Stars Aren’t Admitting It
+Sean Hannity & Ainsley Earhardt Rumored To Be Quietly Dating, But The Fox News Stars Aren’t Admitting It

 In addition, the outlet shared that Earnhardt has been making her Fox & Friends appearances from Hannity’s basement as everyone works remotely with the ongoing coronavirus pandemic.

-When asked for comments, it seems that Hannity passed along a message via a Fox News spokesperson indicating that he does not discuss his personal life publicly.
+When asked for comments, Hannity passed along a message via a Fox News spokesperson indicating that he does not discuss his personal life publicly.
 A spokesperson relayed a message from Earnhardt noting that she is focused on raising her daughter right now.

 “Sean is a wonderful person and whomever he chooses to date will be extremely fortunate.
 I am not dating anyone,” Earhardt shared.

 According to Page Six, Earhardt has been living in a rental house in the Hamptons throughout the coronavirus pandemic.
-Hannity’s Long Island home has a studio, and she apparently has been using that studio.
+Hannity’s Long Island home has a studio, and she apparently has been using that to film.

-Despite that, sources for Page Six denied that Earhardt and Hannity are dating.
+Despite that, sources for Page Six early on Thursday denied that Earhardt and Hannity were dating.
+However, not long after the initial report, Page Six shared tidbits from new sources who seemingly confirmed the romantic relationship.

+“Sean and Ainsley have been together for a while, they are quarantining together in Oyster Bay.
+They have been seen together many times in the area,” one insider shared.

 If these two Fox News personalities are dating, it seems likely that they will have a tough time keeping it undercover now that it is making headlines.
-In the meantime, people will likely be watching for other signs that seem to either confirm or dispel these dating rumors.
+In the meantime, people will likely be watching for other signs that seem to either further confirm or ultimately dispel the dating rumors.